MUBARAHKAH/clip-board-landiing-page/README.md

-# Frontend Mentor - Testimonials grid section solution
+# Frontend Mentor - Clipboard landing page solution

-This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+This is a solution to the [Clipboard landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/clipboard-landing-page-5cc9bccd6c4c91111378ecb9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents